archmisha/mediarss/src/main/resources/readme.txt

 what if shceduked an old movie but no hd torrent found - maybe will be scheduled for ever cuz there is no hd movie likae that.... if found a movie wonce with 2 torrents. later when adding this movie again to some user, maybe now there are more torrent and better - we will not download them..

-when searching in torrentz, how to know that the result are what we need and not something else, need to verify somehow (house vs housewifes... the right season got back
-    anatomy grey seaosn 8 vs s08 vs season 8 720p....)
-    also partial seasons: Greys Anatomy Season 8 Episode 1-22

 search results  hover text too long save all jobs run history not only the last one make all tooltips be one line